 The law in N. describes a Stick as any naturally-grown tree-like appendage between 6’’ and 6’ in length and one centimeter or greater in girth.
-Whereas philosophers of yore posited spontaneous generation, Scientists now believe Sticks originate in Trees.
+Whereas philosophers of yore posited spontaneous generation, most Scientists believe Sticks originate in Trees.
 Trees, in turn, are “…perennial plant[s] with an elongated stem, or trunk, supporting branches and leaves in most species.”
-Far from a rarity, Sticks can often be found in their detached state, disparaging stately emerald lawns, clogging otherwise clear roads and choking inviting footpaths through forests and other vegetated areas.
+Far from a rarity, Sticks are often be found in their detached state, disparaging stately emerald lawns, clogging otherwise clear roads and choking inviting footpaths through forests and other vegetated areas.

 Detached sticks are nuisance enough, yet are magnified in nuisance for several additional reasons elaborated to me by the Mayor of N. Firstly, Sticks are often pointed at one or more ends.
-Neariously, they can branch, much as coral, into singular sharp Sticklets.
+Nefariously, they can branch, much as coral, into singular sharp Sticklets.
 Medical establishments attribute eye-opening injuries to the Stick, received “during play” though numbers do not indicate whether Sticks or Sticklets are the cause.
 Secondly, Sticks are accessible to our nation’s young people.
 Teens, youth and children of the earliest ages have ready access.
 That such tools are freely and readily available, unregulated, is in itself a travesty.
 Finally, Sticks are an economic detractor.
 As they’re not made in America, they do not support the American worker; and as they can be repurposed for other activities, they reduce quantities of sales for consumer categories in such notables as “the footbridge,” “pole vault,” “lance” and “garden stake.”

 For these perfectly relevant reasons, the National Pole Vault Association (N.P.V.A.) worked with the local Concerned Parents’ Safety Society (C.P.S.S) to craft legislation to ban the Stick.
 Last year, at the height of the Olympic trials, a youth in N. was cruelly cut when splinters from a Sticklet he was using to pole-vault across a kiddie pool entered the webbing between his third and fourth digits of the left hand.
 A neighbor, the local President of the N.P.V.A., heard this boy’s vapid distress and rushed the youth to the local clinic where emergency technicians extricated the offending material with tweezers.
 Insurance, it should be said, does not cover “causes other than those attributable to Nature’s own working,” and therefore declined to provide coverage.